Key Points on Subsidiary Alliance

 3. In AD 1802, Peshwa Baji Rao II also subjugated his state under this policy.
 Many Maratha states like Bhosle and Scindia in AD 1803 also accepted the terms of the policy.

-The Policy of Subsidiary Alliance was in reality, a document of losing sovereignty which meant the state did not had the rights of self defence, of maintaining diplomatic relations, of employing foreign experts, and of settling its disputes with its neighbours.
+The Policy of Subsidiary Alliance was in reality, a document of losing sovereignty which meant the state did not have the rights of self defence, of maintaining diplomatic relations, of employing foreign experts, and of settling its disputes with its neighbours.